Mohamud Noor

-Mohamud Noor (born 1977 or 1978) is a Somali-American politician serving in the Minnesota House of Representatives since 2019.
+Mohamud Noor (born 1977 or 1978) is an American politician serving in the Minnesota House of Representatives since 2019.
 A member of the Democratic–Farmer–Labor Party (DFL), Noor represents District 60B, which includes parts of the city of Minneapolis in Hennepin County.

 Early life, education, and career

 Noor was born in 1978 in Somalia.
 Following the start of the civil war, he and his family sought asylum in Kenya.
 In 1999, they emigrated to the United States, settling in Minnesota.

 Noor earned a B.S. in computer science from Metropolitan State University.
 He was a system administrator for the Minnesota Department of Human Services.

 Noor was the former director of the Confederation of Somali Community in Minnesota, a Minneapolis-based NGO serving immigrants.
 In that role, he advocated for funding for Somali youth programs, job skills programs, childcare programs, and mental health services.
 He criticized Republicans and Donald Trump for rising anti-Islamic sentiment in 2016, and praised President Barack Obama for visiting a mosque and speaking out in support of Muslim Americans.